Richmond Assault Injury Lawyer

 - Pain and suffering

-While assault often does not result in serious injuries to an individual that could have a long-lasting physical impact, assault could lead to tremendous psychological and emotional distress caused by the crime.
+While assault often does not result in serious injuries to an individual that could have a long-lasting physical impact, the assault could lead to tremendous psychological and emotional distress caused by the crime.
 Assault charges are often part of a larger criminal action and can be quite jarring on an individual who was not expecting a crime to take place during the course of their day.
 An experienced Richmond personal injury lawyer can assist you in determining the scope of your personal injury claim and the amount of damages you are entitled to receive.

 Contact an Assault Injury Attorney in Richmond, VA

 If you or a loved one have been the victim of an assault charge, you may be able to bring a civil suit for damages which were the result of the assault.
-The lawyers of Christina Pendleton & Associates have years of experience in assisting our clients with assault claims against the responsible party.
+The lawyers of Pendleton Law have years of experience in assisting our clients with assault claims against the responsible party.
 Assault is a serious offense, and when a criminal claim does not proceed to the level of appropriate punishment, you may want to consider filing a civil claim not only to punish the defendant but also to receive the compensation you deserve for your injuries.
-Call our office at 804-554-4444 or contact us online for a free case evaluation with an assault injury lawyer in Richmond, VA.
+Call our office at 804-250-5050 or contact us online for a free case evaluation with an assault injury lawyer in Richmond, VA.